13+ Incredible Things To Do In Troy NY: From Gilded Age To Urban Hip

 SHOP: Weathered Wood

-You can’t miss this place – it’s got a couple of 7 ft. tall driftwood horses ($1000 each) on display out front.
-Made by Weathered Wood co-owner, Danny Killion with driftwood handpicked from the Mohawk and Hudson Rivers, these pieces of art (Trojan horses?), as well as furniture made with reclaimed wood, set this gallery apart from others in Troy.
+You can’t miss this place, Weathered Wood has a couple of 7 ft. tall driftwood horses on display out front.
+Made by Weathered Wood co-owner, Danny Killion with driftwood handpicked from the Mohawk and Hudson Rivers, these pieces of art, as well as furniture made with reclaimed wood, set this gallery apart from others.

 Clothes displays at Truly Rhe store in Troy NY.